queirozfcom/rachinations/README.md

   http://rubygems.org added to sources
   ```

-  After you've done the last step (which adds a new source for ruby gems, then you can install the gem proper:
+  After you've done the last step (which adds a new source for gems to be fetched from), then you can install the gem proper:

   ```
   > gem install rachinations